0xundef/OLE-Syncalendar/README.md

 ![import calendar events](doc_export_final.png)

-The next step is to import the events to the google calendar
+The next step is to import the events to Google Calendar